 The best examples of personalisation are subtle and hard to detect.
 It might be that an activewear site that specialises in swimming, cycling and running gear presents you with a home page that reflects your interest in running on your next visit.
 Or it may be as simple as a site that greets you with your name and content that’s relevant to your location.
 The key to success is to present content that improves, rather than detracts from, the overall user experience.
 The following examples have done just that, without the backing of a monolithic budget.

 MyKindaBook was set up by Macmillan Publishers to promote its stable of authors writing for teenagers.
 The site features a book recommendation engine that takes into account a user’s activities and habits, in addition to their feedback on books, authors and genres, to suggest titles that might be of interest.
 These user insights have also been incorporated into the publisher’s email marketing activities.
 Within the first month, the site saw a significant increase in pageviews and average visit duration, with figures up more than 50 percent for the same period year-on-year.

-  Our online research alter ego 'Pebbles Flintstone' followed two authors on MyKindaBook and upon logging back in, was presented with The Princess Diaries as recommended reading.
+Our online research alter ego 'Pebbles ' followed two authors and was presented with The Princess Diaries as recommended reading.

 Site type: B2C, e-commerce

 Industry: Food and Beverage

 Despite being a household name around the world, Twinings has a relatively small e-commerce team.
 With both trade users and consumers looking to buy online, Twinings needed a single site that could offer both parties a secure way to make purchases.
 Through a number of workshops, the Twinings team determined appropriate content and user journeys for each type of visitor.
 Cookies are also used to track individual user activities on the site so that content and options can be personalised to the user based on their areas of interest.
 In the site’s first month of going live, transactions, revenue and number of page views significantly increased, resulting in an overall increase in sales.